bbbscarter/UberAudio/README.md

 * And audio clip can be reused multiple times with different settings.
 * You can mount or unmount audio banks on demand.
-* Moreover, because of the flexible trigger system UberAudio uses, when you mount a new bank any new events that share the same event names as existing events are automatically grouped.
-This means you can do memory saving tricks like keeping a default, fallback audio bank in memory all the time and load up audio variations on demand when needed.
+* Moreover, because of the flexible trigger system UberAudio uses, when you mount a new bank any new audio events that share the same triggers as existing events are automatically grouped.
+This means you can keep an audio bank in memory with a single version of a sound, and then load/unload banks containing variations on demand - a handy memory saving trick.

 ### Audio Event Triggers

-To trigger an audio event in a bank, you simply call 'AudioManager.Instance.Play()' with the name of the event you want to trigger.
+To trigger an audio event in a bank you simply call 'AudioManager.Instance.Play()' with the name of the event you want to trigger.
 If such a trigger isn't found, nothing is played.